matthewgkay/ahrefs-mcp-proxy/README.md

 # Ahrefs MCP Proxy

-> **This is not an issue with Ahrefs.** The Ahrefs MCP server is well-built and works correctly.
-The problem is that Claude.ai's MCP connector attempts OAuth 2.1 authentication, while the Ahrefs server uses Bearer token auth.
-Claude is unlikely to change this behavior, and Ahrefs has declined to implement OAuth on their end, pointing to Claude as the responsible party.
-Neither side is fixing it.
+> **This is not an Ahrefs problem.** Ahrefs has an official Claude connector with a full OAuth flow — workspace selection, consent screen, the works.
+The Ahrefs MCP server itself is well-built and works correctly when called directly.
+The problem is that the OAuth integration between Claude.ai and Ahrefs is unreliable.
+It works for some users, breaks for others, and can stop working after initially connecting.
+Ahrefs says it's Claude's issue.
+Anthropic hasn't fixed it.
+Neither side is resolving the underlying problem.
 This project is a workaround until one of them does.

-A Cloudflare Worker that proxies requests to the Ahrefs remote MCP server, injecting your MCP key so Claude.ai (and any other MCP client) can access all 95+ Ahrefs tools.
+A Cloudflare Worker that proxies requests to the Ahrefs remote MCP server, injecting your MCP key so Claude.ai (and any other MCP client) can reliably access all 95+ Ahrefs tools.

 Works on **all paid Ahrefs plans** (Lite, Standard, Advanced, Enterprise).
 No Enterprise subscription required.